inspirehep/author.xml/README.md

  - **.xsl** -> XSL stands for **eXtensible Stylesheet Language**, and is the stylesheet definition language for XML.
- - **.xslt** -> XSLT stands for **XSL Transformations**, it is written XSL, and is used to transform XML documents into other data formats, formats such as HTML, XHTML or PDF.
+ - **.xslt** -> XSLT stands for **XSL Transformations**, it is written in XSL, and is used to transform XML documents into other data formats, formats such as HTML, XHTML, PDF, etc..
 It can also be used to transform XML documents that comply with one XML schema (a type of ‘data type definition’ file) into documents that comply with another schema.

 #### Well formed XML document
 An XML document is said to be well formed if it satifies syntax rules.
 These are: